 - School counselors are available to talk with students and parents about any issue.
-If parents need information, referral resources are available from the school counselors. - Groups will be formed for students to work on issues such as family loss, anger management, crisis management, and behavior concerns. - Other groups may be established for students on a regular basis to discuss issues such as trust, drug and alcohol issues, and communication.
+If parents need information, referral resources are available from the school counselors. - Groups will be formed for students to work on issues such as 'family loss,' 'anger management,' 'crisis management' and 'behavior issues.' - Other groups may be established for students on a regular basis to discuss issues such as trust, drug and alcohol issues, and communication.
 The emphasis on these types of groups is to teach young people alternatives for coping with stress so that they do not need to turn to drugs, and to have a safe environment to talk about feelings.